 In addition, all winners take home a CIVIS Prism trophy.
 This includes talk show host Jafaar Abdul Karim, who is honoured with a special CIVIS Laudatory Mention for his immensely popular „Jafaar Talk“ on Deutsche Welle’s Arab language programme.
 The idea, Karim explains, is „to let different perspectives meet“.
 Such as, for instance, a female Muslim activist and a leading Berlin figure from the AfD party.
 Which takes both skill and courage – and is in line with the intentions of Karim’s boss at Deutsche Welle, director-general Peter Limbourg: „We must not allow our society to be divided!“

-If you have missed the live stream of the ceremony there is ample opportunity to watch it on a number of public chains in the coming days (for details check „Dates of broadcast“ on the CIVIS website).
-TOP AWARD winner Masel Tov Cocktail will also be available in full length – an invitation to a free ride on „the emotional roller coaster“.
+If you have missed the live stream of the ceremony there is the opportunity to watch it here.
+TOP AWARD winner Masel Tov Cocktail is available in full length here – an invitation to a free ride on „the emotional roller coaster“.
 Check it out!
 The 2020 class of CIVIS prizewinners lives up to the promise of Deutschlandfunk director-general Stefan Raue: „There is always great freshness, great curiosity, great commitment.“